Irish, folk and Americana music to be performed Jan. 7 at Standish Art Center

 Tickets will be sold at 1:30 p.m.when the doors open the day of performance and are priced at $8 for adults, $7 for senior citizens, $4 for students and $2 for children under 12 years of age.

-For additional information, please contact the Art Center at 989-846-9331 or visit the website nemiac.org.
+For additional information, please contact the Art Center at 989-846-9331 or visit our website at nemiac.org.